-Our board of directors has determined that considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
-Mr. McDonough is not an independent director under these rules because he is our Chief Executive Officer and is not an independent director under these rules because of his consulting relationships with us.
+Our board of directors has determined that are "independent directors" as defined under applicable NASDAQ rules.
+In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
+Mr. McDonough is not an independent director under these rules because he is our Chief Executive Officer and is not an independent director under these rules because of his consulting relationship with us.
 Please see the section of this prospectus titled "Certain Relationships and Related Person Transactions".